How well do you know your target market?

 Luckily for me, we had lots of data!
 We were an internet dating site – members had completed profiles.
 Even better, they had completed profiles for who they wanted to meet.
 I said, “Well, let’s have a look at data and let’s just test our assumptions.
 See if that’s the reality.”

 The first question we looked at was who our paying members were.
-Remember, the assumption was that men pays to reach out and contact women?

 What did we find?